-Experts say protocols for identifying endocrine-disrupting chemicals inadequateJune 26th, 2012 in Health /
+Experts say protocols for identifying endocrine-disrupting chemicals inadequateJune 26, 2012 in Medicine & Health / Health

 In a Statement of Principles unveiled today, The Endocrine Society proposes a streamlined definition for endocrine-disrupting chemicals (EDCs) and offers recommendations that will strengthen the ability of current screening programs to identify EDCs.